GitHubbubble/gitPro/README.md

 ##Patch
 ###What is patch
-When a software or a system has a new version, we can download all the codes and install it.
+When a software or a system releases a new version, we can download all the code and then install it.
 While huge projects like the Linux kernel can be over 70MB even after compressing.
-Meanwhile, the new version of the code may change less than 1MB.
+Meanwhile, the new version of the code may change less than 1MB compared with the previous version.
 Git has offered us such a powerful tool that we can update the projects under extreme low cost -- ```patch```.

 ###Create patch with git diff
 First, let's clone a repo and make some change: